louking/contracts/docs/contract-admin-reference.rst

    :Edit: (requires single selection) takes you to :ref:`edit-event-view`

-   :CSV: download a csv file of the currently filtered events. **Note** only the displayed events will be downloaded,
+   :CSV: download a csv file of the currently filtered contract races. **Note** only the displayed contract races will be downloaded,
-      so if there are multiple pages of events, some may be missing.
+      so if there are multiple pages of contract races, some may be missing.

    :Calendar: switch to the :ref:`admin-calendar-view`

-The top row of controls provides a way to filter the table display down to only show the events which are in a particular :term:`State`, within a Date Range, or which has contracted for specific :term:`Services <service>`.
+The top row of controls provides a way to filter the table display down to only show the contract races which are in a particular :term:`State`, within a Date Range, or which has contracted for specific :term:`Services <service>`.